RobotLocomotion/LabelFusion/README.rst

 Note that :code:`-f` option flips the blue/green, which is needed.

 Run on the log for some time, then click Pause, then click “Save” to save a .ply file.
 The .ply file will take the lcm log filename +.ply.
-It also writes a file named .posegraph (maybe in the current working dir).
+Close the program (click X in top left of window) and that will save the .posegraph.
+NOTE: do not ctrl+C to exit -- this will not save the .posegraph!

 3. Convert ElasticFusion .ply output to .vtp
 ----